-If you are a non-Irish resident, we advise you to be legally represented by our law firm in Ireland, as there are several stages that have to be accomplished in order to buy a property here, regardless of its destination: commercial, residential.
+If you are a non-Irish resident, we advise you to be legally represented by our law firm in Ireland, as there are several stages that have to be accomplished in order to buy a property here, regardless of its destination: commercial, or residential.

 In Ireland, both parties – the seller and the buyer – must employ an Irish lawyer.
-The price on the property can be negotiated by an Irish law firm on your behalf.
+The price of the property can be negotiated by an Irish law firm on your behalf.
 From a legal point of view, a buying-selling process must respect the following stages:

-• Insurance – when the transfer of ownership is completed, our local law firm can help you choose the most appropriate insurance policy for your property.
+- Insurance – when the transfer of ownership is completed, our local law firm can help you choose the most appropriate insurance policy for your property.

-• Testaments – if you are interested in this matter, the execution of a will can be done after the purchase of the property.
+- Testaments – if you are interested in this matter, the execution of a will can be done after the purchase of the property.

 If you have already purchased a property in the country and are now interested in divorce in Ireland, our team can help with matters regarding the division of property.

-Taxes Paid in Ireland when Purchasing a Property
+Taxes paid in Ireland when purchasing a property

-- Stamp Duty -1% of the contract value for residential property under one million EUR and 2% for sums above this; for commercial properties a rate of 2% out of the purchasing price is applied.
+- Stamp Duty -1% of the contract value for residential property under one million EUR and 2% for sums above this; for commercial properties, a rate of 2% out of the purchasing price is applied.

 - Income Tax – if the owner is not an Irish resident, the income tax on rents or on properties is applied at the rate of 20%.
 When the owner becomes an Irish tax resident, the taxes applied will be between 20% and 41%.